ekassos/swift-book-archive/README.md

 ## Edition.
 Pick the one that works for you.

-The PDF book is available in four versatile editions to suit any setup.
+The PDF book is available in four editions to suit any setup.

 <table>
   <tr>